jharris1993/micropython-gigglebot/docs/source/firmware.rst

 The GiggleBot MicroPython firmware comes with the following modules:

 * :py:mod:`gigglebot` - contains an API to interface with the actual `GiggleBot`_: think motors, line sensor, light sensors, LEDs, servos, etc.
-* :py:mod:`gigglebot_advanced`- still an API to interface with the `GiggleBot`_, but slightly more advanced and useful for debugging purposes.
+* :py:mod:`gb_diag`- still an API to interface with the `GiggleBot`_, but slightly more advanced and useful for debugging purposes.
 * :py:mod:`distance_sensor` - add-on sensor library for the `Distance Sensor`_.
 * :py:mod:`thp` - add-on sensor library for the `Temperature Humidity Pressure Sensor`_.
 * :py:mod:`lightcolor` - add-on sensor library for the `Light and Color Sensor`_.